evant179/cat-bot/README.md

 ## Uploading pictures from local uploads/ folder to s3 bucket

-First create a folder `/uploads/` in your cat-bot directory.
+Create a folder `/uploads/` in the first level of your cat-bot directory.
 Fill this folder with pictures of cats.
 Then run the following comand:
 ```
 npm run full-send
 ```
+Your cat pictures have meow been uploaded to the cat-bot s3 bucket!

 ## Configuration